 More than 180 college and university campuses across the United States are requiring more than 2.4 million students to produce proof of vaccination against the CCP (Chinese Communist Party) virus to attend in-person classes this fall, regardless of whether the students have acquired immunity to the virus.

-The number of schools with a mandate is likely to grow by then, especially if the Food and Drug Administration grants full approval for one or more vaccines in the coming months.
-None of the schools currently accept acquired immunity as an exemption from the vaccination mandate, even amid evidence that prior infection results in broad and lasting protection from the virus, according to an Epoch Times review of more than 130 university vaccine mandate notices and immunization requirement pages.
+The number of schools with a mandate is likely to grow by the beginning of the school year, especially if the Food and Drug Administration grants full approval for one or more vaccines in the coming months.
+Despite evidence that prior infection leads to broad and lasting protection from the virus, none of the schools currently accept acquired immunity as an exemption from the vaccination mandate, according to an Epoch Times review of more than 130 university vaccine mandate notices and immunization requirement pages.

 Only a handful of the four dozen schools contacted for this article offered direct responses for why infection-conferred immunity isn’t being considered as an exemption.
 The vast majority responded by referencing their immunization exemption rules, which don’t address acquired immunity.
 When pressed for an answer, several schools said they couldn’t offer more information, while others said they are still finalizing their policies.

-The few that responded pointed to guidance by the Centers for Disease Control and Prevention (CDC), which advises people to still be vaccinated because “experts do not yet know how long you are protected from getting sick again after recovering from COVID-19.”
+The few that responded pointed to guidance by the Centers for Disease Control and Prevention (CDC), which advises people with acquired immunity to still be vaccinated because “experts do not yet know how long you are protected from getting sick again after recovering from COVID-19.”

 COVID-19 is the disease caused by the CCP virus, commonly known as the novel coronavirus.